zalfyputra/walmart-sales-eda/README.md

 <img src='holiday_vs_non.png'>

 After calculating the mean sales for holiday and non-holiday weeks, we found that holiday weeks have significantly higher sales compared to non-holiday weeks.
-The $\rho$-value is less than $\alpha$ 0.05, which means we can reject the null hypothesis.
+The $\rho$-value is less than 0.05, which means we can reject the null hypothesis.

 ## Conclusion